matthewepler/blobEngine/README.md

 Dependencies
 ------------
-Only works with Processing 1.5 for now. add ControlP5 v1.5.2
+Only works with Processing 1.5 for now.
+ControlP5 v1.5.2
 OpenCV 1.1 (the library provided by Processing 1.5 for OpenCV functions)

 How To
 ------